CODERGURU26/Auto_Sales_Analysis/README.md

 # Excel Sales Dashboard

 ## Project Overview
-This project analyzes sales data using Microsoft Excel.
+This project analyzes auto sales data using Microsoft Excel.
 Pivot Tables and charts were used to build an interactive dashboard showcasing key business metrics.

 ## Key KPIs
 - Total Sales